asalemeng/opa-flask/README.md

 5. Deploying to Minikube:
     - Set up a Minikube Kubernetes cluster.
+        - I created a Deployment definition yaml that I used to deploy in my Kubernetes cluster.
+The deployment specifies a Pod containing two containers:
+            - my-cool-service flask app
+            - OPA server
+               - we can create ConfigMaps with our Policy opaweb-policy.rego file, and put it in the OPA Container.
+                    $ kubectl create configmap opademo-policy --from-file=opaweb-policy.rego
     - Create Kubernetes YAML files for deploying your Flask app and OPA in the same Pod (sidecar).
+        - Deploy deployment.yaml :
+            kubectl apply -f deployment.yaml

+6. Exposing Services:
     - Deploy the services to your Minikube cluster.
-    - Create a ConfigMap for OPA policies.

-6. Exposing Services:
-    - Expose the Flask app service internally in the cluster.
+        - Expose the service
+            kubectl apply -f service.yaml

     - Enable Ingress and create ingress.yaml to expose the Flask app endpoint externally then create secret key to be used as  HTTPS.

 7. Testing in Kubernetes: